This page tells you about gene therapy, a type of biological therapy that is still very experimental. There is information about

 Many gene changes that may make a cell become cancerous are caused by environmental or lifestyle factors, such as smoking.
 But some people have inherited faulty genes that increase their risk of particular types of cancer.
 Inherited damaged genes cause between 2 and 3 out of every 100 cancers.
 We have a section that explains more about genes and inherited cancer risk.

-Gene therapy uses genes to treat illnesses.
+Gene therapy is a type of treatment which uses genes to treat illnesses.
 Researchers hope that some types of gene therapy will be able to treat cancer.

 The ideas for these new treatments have come about because we are beginning to understand how cancer cells are different from normal cells.
 There is information about this in our section about the cancer cell.
 It’s very early days for this type of treatment and progress has been slow in this very complicated area.